0x4F776C/DynamoRIO-x-Ghidra/README.md

 Convert drcov text log for use in Ghidra scripting engine

 ## Why is this helpful?
-It was a pain in the ass perform malware code coverage analysis in Ghidra without assistance.
-Therefore, I utilised DynamoRIO and Ghidra scripting engine to reduce the need of analysing the binary function by function.
-At some point I got lazy and decided to create a simple script to dump drcov output into a Python friendly format.
+While performing malware code analysis.
+I realised it was tedious to do pinpoint how the binary works and in what particular order (function calls).
+Therefore, I utilised DynamoRIO and Ghidra scripting engine to remove functions that weren't called during the run.

 ## What to improve?
 Still unsure of how I am going to perform analysis for packed malwares with this method.
 Will update once I figure it out.